krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 > NOTE: In practice we might need just a single page at each level if we only
 > need to create a translation table for a small virtual address range.

-So why I mentioning this layout of pages in memory?
+So why am I mentioning this layout of pages in memory?
 It has a nice property that all entries of the same level form a consequtive array of entries in memory.
 E.g. all entries at *level 1* that we need to fill form an array, all entries of *level 2* that we need to fill form an array, even if individual entries